fayjusss/work-around/README.md

 # WorkAround
-A hybrid job posting/finding application based on ionic created for Software Development Project 2 course from OAMK.
+A hybrid application for job posting/finding based on ionic.
+It was created for Software Development Project 2 course from OAMK.